 Relevant: I want to make 6-figures per year working from home.

 Timely: I will start a Facebook Ads course tomorrow and start running paid campaigns within 1 week.
 Once implemented, I will scale my ads activity.
 I will revisit and evaluate in 3 months.

-Another style of goal may be less focused with numerical targets, managing a team effectively, for example.
+Another style of goal may be less focused on numerical targets, managing a team effectively, for example.
 This is still suitable for the SMART goal process.
 Another example of a weak goal would be “I’m going to help the team communicate better”.
-And a SMART goals example would be:
+An example of a SMART goal would be:

 Specific: I’m going to help the team communicate better to free up time wasted on communication inefficiencies.

 Measurable: Reduce av. time of 1.5 hours per day on email in half to 45 minutes per day.

 Achievable: Simplify conversations by removing long email chains and using an instant messaging solution e.g. Teams or Slack.

 Relevant: Empower my workforce to produce their best work and reduce time wasted on unnecessary and inefficient tasks.

 Timely: We will implement a messaging solution within two weeks and half the time spent on communication within the next month.